 The Learning Resources Smart Counting Cookies set combines learning with fun!
 Each cookie has the corresponding number of chips, so the number 1 cookie has 1 chocolate chip and 0 has no chocolate chips.

-My kids love to pretend to bake the cookies and often I will request a cookie that has a certain number of chips on it.
+My kids love to pretend to bake the cookies and often I will request a cookie that has an exact number of chips on it.

-Sometimes my kids start looking for each number based on the number of chips they count on the cookie and then flip the cookie over to reveal the number to see if they are correct.
-It’s a toy that truly makes learning fun!
+Sometimes my kids start looking for a particular number based on the number of chips they count on the cookie and then flip the cookie over to reveal the number to see if they are correct.

 16) Number Magnets